ARTICLE I Name

-- Promoting Libertarian Party activities and party membership.
+- b) Promoting Libertarian Party activities and party membership.

-The officers of the Party shall be a Chairperson, a Vice-Chairperson, Secretary and Treasurer.
+The officers of the Party shall be a Chair, a Vice-Chair, Secretary and Treasurer.
 Only Party members in good standing shall be eligible to fill these offices.
-All of these officers shall be elected at a Regular Convention of the Party on even numbered years and the Chair and the Treasurer Shall be elected at a Regular Convention on odd numbered years by attending Party delegates and shall take office immediately upon the close of such convention and serve thereafter until the final adjournment of the next Regular Convention occurring on an even numbered year.
+The Vice Chair and the Secretary shall be elected at a Regular Convention of the Party on even numbered years and the Chair and the Treasurer Shall be elected at a Regular Convention on odd numbered years by attending Party delegates and shall take office immediately upon the close of such convention and serve thereafter until the final adjournment of the next Regular Convention occurring on an even numbered year.
 If, for any reason, a Regular Convention is not held during an appropriate year, all officers of the party shall be elected at the next available Convention, including, but not limited to, a Delegate Selection Convention, or a Regular Convention occurring on an odd numbered year.

 No offices shall be combined.

 The chair shall preside at all conventions and at all meetings of the Executive Board .
 The chair shall be the chief executive officer of the Party.

 The Vice-chair shall act as assistant to the chair, and shall perform the duties of the Chair in the event the chair is, for any reason, unable to perform the duties of that office.

 The Secretary shall be the recording and corresponding officer of the Party, and shall provide or make provision for all legal services to the Party, under the direction of the Executive Board.
 The Secretary shall also have the power to appoint any other qualified member as an assistant in carrying out the functions of this office.